Embassy of Afghanistan, Berlin

 The embassy is located in a country house at Taunusstraße 3 in the Berlin district of Grunewald in the Charlottenburg-Wilmersdorf district.
 The embassy site is on the corner of Kronberger Strasse 5.
 The consulate belonging to the embassy is located at this address.
-Afghanistan also maintains two Consul generals in Bonn and in Grünwald near Munich, in Bonn they emerged from the former seat of the embassy.
+Afghanistan also maintains two Consuls general in Bonn and in Grünwald near Munich, in Bonn they emerged from the former seat of the embassy.